LaBoulange/tezos-baker/README.md

 Hardware requirements:
 - 4 CPU cores
-- 8GB RAM
+- 8GB to 10GB RAM depending on your stake (see DAL hardware requirements, https://forum.tezosagora.org/t/hardware-and-bandwidth-requirements-for-the-tezos-dal/6230)
-- 100GB to 500GB SSD drive depending on the chosen node history mode ("rolling" or "full", see https://tezos.gitlab.io/user/history_modes.html)
+- 120GB to 500GB SSD drive depending on the chosen node history mode ("rolling" or "full", see https://tezos.gitlab.io/user/history_modes.html)

 Before using this code, you should also have:
 - a Tezos account set up to become the baker, and funded with a sufficient amount of XTZ (6000 is required to have baking rights without relying on externally staked and delegated).